PACTCare/Starlog/README.md

 > IPFS Metadata Blockchain based on Substrate

-The goal of Starlog is to research and develop a solo chain or potential parachain, which stores metadata for IPFS as non-fungible tokens.
-Thus, making IPFS data searchable, providing availability information, integrating the concept of ownership and identity for IPFS uploads as well as making it possible to combine content- and location-addressed storage for faster initial loading of non-distributed IPFS content.
+The goal of Starlog is to research and develop an open source solo chain or potential parachain, which stores metadata for IPFS as non-fungible tokens.
+The metadata will be signed by the uploaders and include availability information, a price, a timestamp, a license, information about the uploaded file itself as well as the location/gateway of the initial upload.

+Therefore, Starlog provides the following key benefits for IPFS uploads:

+- Searchability via human-readable names
+- Clear ownership for IPFS uploads
+- Marketplace for uploaded content
+- Electronic identity based on personal IPFS uploads
+- Faster initial loading of non-distributed IPFS content

+Furthermore, the combination of IPFS and Substrate seems to be a potential scalable and relatively cheap solution for all kinds of distributed applications.

 The project was initiated to improve [Dweb.page](https://github.com/PACTCare/Dweb.page).

 ---